-Easements include statutory rights of use for transmission corridors and abutting lands granted under the Reliable Energy and Consumer Protection Act, 2002, as well as other land access rights.
+Easements include a statutory easement for the use of transmission corridor and related abutting lands pursuant to Part IX.1 of the Electricity Act, 1998 (Ontario) (Electricity Act), as well as other land rights for occupation.

 Intangible Assets

 Intangible assets separately acquired or internally developed are measured on initial recognition at cost, which comprises purchased software, direct labour (including employee benefits), consulting, engineering, overheads and attributable capitalized financing charges.
 Following initial recognition, intangible assets are carried at cost, net of any accumulated amortization and accumulated impairment losses.
 The Company's intangible assets primarily represent major computer applications.